UAE Property Notebook

 Service & MaintenanceFor ongoing upkeepVaries with the property

-Back in October 2022, the Dubai Land Department made a move that cleaned up a persistent problem in the market.
-The Three-Broker Rule came into force, capping the number of brokers a property seller can work with at three.
-The immediate effect was a sharp reduction in duplicate listings, which made the market more transparent and a lot easier to navigate for serious buyers.
+The Three-Broker Rule, introduced by the DLD in October 2022, capped the number of brokers a property seller can work with at three.
+The immediate effect was a sharp reduction in duplicate listings, which made the market more transparent.
 Reuters covered the rollout of these broker reforms and their early impact on market behavior.
+The rule also raised the bar on broker participation by reinforcing the DREI training and RERA exam requirements.

 Savvas Agathangelou